skratchdot/skratchdot.com/projects/mesh/index.md

 ## Configuration ##

 You can configure mesh by calling **mesh.config(settings)**.
 The benefit of keeping a config file, is that you won't lose your default settings when updating mesh.
-Currently, there is only 1 config value:
+Currently, there are 2 config values: defaultPrompt and aliases.
-	defaultPrompt

 You can create a file "mesh.config.js".
 It might look like:

     mesh.config({
-        defaultPrompt : 4
+    		defaultPrompt : 4,		// 0-4 or a string
+    		aliases : {				// can pass in a map of aliases.
+    			't' : 'mesh.tid',	// t() is an alias for mesh.tid()
+    			'o' : 'ObjectId',	// o() is an alias for ObjectId() 'm' : 'mesh'		// m is an alias for mesh
+    		}
     });

 Now, when starting the shell, you can pass in the **mesh.config.js** file along with your